KasterMist/torch_tb_profiler_another_version/README.md

 # torch_tb_profiler_another_version
-This is based on the torch_tb_profiler source code and fix some bugs.
+This is based on the torch_tb_profiler source code and fixes some bugs.
+It still remains several bugs to be solved.